Want to learn more about wine?

 Kat works in hospitality and is looking to get into the wine industry.
 She currently works two jobs – during the week at a cool café on the edge of town and on weekends at a McLaren Vale cellar door.
 Kat wants to learn more about wine to help build her career.
 But where to start?
 Kat heard about the NWETC through some friends at the cellar door.
 She checked them out online and decided to book in for Understanding Wine, a five-week wine education course for people just like Kat.
 It delivers a comprehensive foundation of wine education for those looking to work in the wine industry, or for those who simply want to make more informed wine choices.
-It’s also a significant step towards higher wine education programs such as the WSET offered by TAFE SA, which our students are able to access at a discounted rate.
+It’s also a significant step towards higher wine education programs such as the WSET offered by TAFE SA.

 They recently retired from busy careers, their children have left home and they have plenty of free time on their hands.
 They enjoy leisurely drives through the wine regions of South Australia and would like to learn more.
 But where to start?
 They were having lunch in the city recently and saw a poster for the NWETC.
 They rang the centre and were told all about the Understanding Wine course, held over two consecutive Saturdays with a light lunch included.
 It’s a comprehensive foundation of wine education, delivered in a relaxed manner – nothing is rushed.
 Helen and Peter hit it off with another couple at the course and they’ve started planning a group wine tour to the Barossa.